alejoduque/dronetones/Budget.md

 ### Adapter/Cables:

 It will be handy to have a couple of connectors and cables at hand to patch things if required.
-XT-60, Futaba, JST, T-Connector, Micro T-Connector, HXT-4mm
+XT-60, Futaba, JST, T-Connector, Micro T-Connector, HXT-4mm for repairing things quickly.

 ### Transport  (as in travel expenses & usually covered):